logo image

 1651 November - Cromwell's troops besieged Dunnottar Castle.

-1652 March - the Honour's of Scotland were smuggled out of the castle and hidden in Kinneff Church 6 miles south.
+1652 March - the Honour's of Scotland were smuggled out of the Castle to be hidden in Kinneff Church 6 miles south.

 1652 May - artillery arrived at the Castle leading to Dunnottar being surrendered to Cromwell's men.